w3f/polkadot-wiki/docs/learn/how-to/create-nomination-pool.md

   * **View Pool Metrics:** This option will display information regarding the pool and its metrics.
   * **Claim Commission** : If the nomination pool had set commission to the pool's rewards, it could be claimed from here.
   * **Manage Commission** : A commission rate can be set after importing the payee account.
 This commission can be increased up to the value of "Max Commission" at a specified "Change Rate."
 Once set, the "Max Commission" and the "Change Rate" can only be decreased.
-To learn more about nomination pools commission, visit the [wiki article](../learn-nomination-pools.md#pool-commissions) on the topic.
+To learn more about nomination pools commission, visit [this article](../learn-nomination-pools.md#pool-commissions) on the topic.

 ![](../../assets/how-to/65028495605.png)